Working with HIC's data linkage service

 Step 5: Data requirement user meeting (DRUM)

-Once the agreed funding has been awarded/ identified contact Chris Hall to hold a project start DRUM (data requirement user meeting) to confirm project details from the pre-award data Project Scope document and Quotation, agree a delivery schedule & project milestones, including a communication strategy for providing feedback at key delivery points.
-HIC will confirm the necessary approvals that will be needed, in dialogue with Duncan Heather and external governance officials, as required.
+Once the agreed funding has been awarded or identified get back to us to hold a project start DRUM (data requirement user meeting) to confirm details from the quotation, agree a delivery schedule & project milestones, including a communication strategy for providing feedback at key delivery points.
+HIC will confirm the necessary approvals that will be needed, in dialogue with our Information Governance Manager and external governance officials, as required.
 This is an important meeting to help ensure efficient delivery of accurate data for the project.

 All relevant project staff to attend, in particular the Principal Investigator (PI) and the Research Assistant (RA) who will be carrying out the analysis, along with key senior and junior HIC staff who will be involved in the data extraction.
 This helps to reduce misunderstanding over data requirements and delivery dates.

-HIC will confirm details of the data specification from the pre-award project scoping meeting and data requirement document and create a project initiation document (PID).
-This will be provided to the PI and RA for confirmation that this is the correct data extract for the study.
+The outcome of this step is a Data Requirement Specification document which will be provided to the PI and RA for confirmation that this is the correct data extract for the study.

 The PID defines how the cohort will be made: